 The alarm signal generation delay is parameter dependent.
 For oximetry associated parameters, the delay is less than 2 seconds after the parameter is out of range continuously for 5 or more seconds.
 For HemoSphere Swan-Ganz module continuous CO and associated parameters, the delay is less than 360 seconds, although typical delay due to parameter calculation is 57 seconds.
-For HemoSphere pressure cable continuous CO and associated FloTrac system parameters, the delay is 2 seconds for 5 second parameter averaging (after the parameter is out of range continuously for 5 or more seconds for a total of 7 seconds), and 20 seconds for 20 second and 5 minute parameter averaging (see table 6-4 on page 125).
+For HemoSphere pressure cable continuous CO and associated FloTrac system parameters, the delay is 2 seconds for 5 second parameter averaging (after the parameter is out of range continuously for 5 or more seconds for a total of 7 seconds), and 20 seconds for 20 second and 5 minute parameter averaging (see table 6-4 on page 126).
 For HemoSphere pressure cable with TruWave DPT measured parameters, the delay is 2 seconds, after the parameter is out of range continuously for 5 or more seconds (total of 7 seconds).
-For HemoSphere ClearSight module noninvasive monitoring, the delay is 5 heartbeats after the parameter is out of range continuously for 5 or more seconds.
+For HemoSphere ClearSight module noninvasive continuous CO and associated hemodynamic parameters, the delay is 20 seconds.
+For real-time blood pressure waveform display while monitoring with the HemoSphere ClearSight module, the delay is 5 heartbeats after the parameter is out of range continuously for 5 or more seconds.